mmistakes/minimal-mistakes/_posts/2022-05-12-jtbd-in-openmic.markdown

 #excerpt: "Open mic session about Jobs to be Done, includes presentation, video and further reading."
 ---

-On friday 13th May at 10:30 took place Open mic session.
-Today\'s topic is \"Jobs to be Done\".
+On Friday 13th May at 10:30 an open Mic session took place.
+The topic was \"Jobs to be Done\".
 Video and presentation included.

 {% include googleDrivePlayer.html id=page.driveId %}